Shixing79/XAI_Agent/README.md

 ## Notes

-- The agent uses OpenAI and Tavily APIs; set up your API keys as needed.
+- The agent uses OpenAI API; set up your API keys as needed.
 - The dataset file (`full_dataset.csv`) is required for data queries and is not included in this repository.